inconspicuous-creations/Inconspicuous.Framework/README.md

 * Commands can be easily serialized.
 * When the same command is executed in different contexts, it may be handled differently (eg. for client/server architectures) or not at all (eg. mocking during development).
-* By using the decorator pattern, you can easily add replay functionality, network synchronization and/or other useful features.
+* By using the decorator pattern, you can easily add replay functionality, network synchronization or other features on top of existing handlers or the dispatcher.

+Commands can also return results.
+Both CommandHandler and CommandDispatcher are designed in such a way that this process is completely type-safe and takes full advantage of Rx by returning an `IObservable<TCommandResult>`.

+#### MacroCommands

+A common use case for commands is to execute multiple sub-commands in succession, either in parallel (all commands are started immediately) or serially (the consequent command is not executed before the previous has finished).
+To help with this, the framework includes a MacroCommand and MacroCommandHandler.
+A MacroCommand is simply a list of Commands and a type that specifies whether the MacroCommand should execute in parallel or in sequence.
+In both cases, all results are aggregated and returned once all sub-commands have completed.

 ## License